fleetdm/fleet/handbook/security.md

 The features we use in a library, for example, can mean that some vulnerabilities in the library are unexploitable.
 In other cases, it might make the vulnerability easier to exploit.
 In those cases, Fleet would first categorize the vulnerability using publicly available information, then lower or increase the severity based on additional context.

-When using externally provided CVSSv3 scores, Fleet maps them this way:
+When using externally provided CVSSv3 scores, Fleet maps them like this:

 | CVSSv3 score                       | Fleet severity                      |
 | ---------------------------------- | ----------------------------------- |